colbster937/DuckOS/README.md

 <p align="center">• Seamless User Experience: Enjoy the convenience of effortless data synchronization across devices within DuckOS.
 Your preferences and important data will be seamlessly available to you, providing a consistent and personalized user experience.</p>

 <h2 align="center">Deploying DuckOS 🚀</h2>
 <p align="center">The world's leading web-based operating system remains unblocked by any hosting services to date!
-You have the opportunity to host DuckOS independently by forking this repository on Repl.it <a href="https://replit.com/github/GikitSRC/DuckOS-V5">here!</a><br>In the near future, DuckOS will integrate a proxy directly into its system, eliminating the need for iFrame elements.
-Unfortunately, this means that hosting DuckOS independently will no longer be possible 😔</p>
+You can find instructions on how to deploy and host DuckOS by yourself on our <a href="https://docs.google.com/document/d/1RuPMm-cL3VS4Dpq4lmo3D2YhPgMatnJ-GoNhRIuPTUI/edit?usp=sharing">Google Docs</a> instructions.</p>

 <h1 align="center">Showcase Images 📷</h1>
 <p align="center"> <img src="/system/media/showcasemain.png"></p>